chaitanyamand/RevloDB/CONTRIBUTING.md

 # Contributing to RevloDB

 First off, thank you for considering contributing to RevloDB!
-We welcome any help, from reporting bugs to submitting new features.
+We welcome any help, from reporting bugs to submitting new features as well as raising issues.

 ## How to Contribute